'No peace, no election in Mozambique': RENAMO junta leader tells DW | The China Post

 But time is running out.
 Mozambique’s presidential and parliamentary elections are due to be held on October 15.
 The election campaign is scheduled for the beginning of September.
 The internal squabble within RENAMO is causing insecurity and fear.
 Will elections take place?

-There is growing skepticisms, especially among young Mozambicans below 25 years, who form about 65 percent of the population.
+There is growing skepticism, especially among young Mozambicans under the age of 25, who form about 65 percent of the population.
 In the capital, Maputo, teenagers protested on the weekend through urban street art against a resurgence of violence.
 One of the demonstrators told DW that he felt he had been taken as a hostage by the old parties.

 In parliament, there is also growing resistance the two arch rivaling parties.
 The MP of the MDM (Democratic Movement of Mozambique), José Manuel de Sousa, cautioned in parliament that the elections could lead to violence: “The conditions for peaceful elections are currently not available.”